 “My grandmother used her fame to her advantage to gain public attention for a disease that people were not only fearful of, but often in total denial about.
 In the 80’s, HIV was practically a death sentence.
 Since Elizabeth Taylor first began advocating for action to be taken to stop the AIDS epidemic, the number of new HIV infections in the United States has drastically been reduced and more and more HIV+ people are living normal, healthy lives.
 I work for the Department of Child Protection in New York City and, I have to say, whenever I hear of a baby born from an HIV+ mother, test negative because of advancements in medication and prevention, I am literally brought to tears.
 I often say a silent thanks to my grandmother because if not for her, and other advocates with her shared passion, this may not have been the case today.”

 Elizabeth Carson, daughter of Maria Burton and Steve Carson, was born and raised in New York City.
 Elizabeth, who was named after her grandmother, Elizabeth Taylor, graduated magna cum laude New York University in 2004 with a Bachelor of Science degree in Applied Psychology.
-Shortly thereafter, Elizabeth began working for the Administration for Children’s Services and will be coming up on her tenth year with the agency in February of 2016.
+Shortly after that, Elizabeth began working for the Administration for Children’s Services and celebrated her ten-year anniversary with the agency in February of 2016.
 Apart from working full time for the Department of Child Protection, Elizabeth became an Ambassador for The Elizabeth Taylor AIDS Foundation (ETAF) in 2014, where she continues to commit her time to carrying out her grandmother’s legacy and motivation to seeing an end to AIDS.
-Elizabeth has represented ETAF at various events hosted by ACRIA, amfAR and GAIA.
+Elizabeth has represented ETAF at various events hosted by ACRIA, amfAR, and GAIA.
 She also attended AIDS Watch 2015 in Washington D.C. and made congressional visits to her representatives along with other members of the family.

 “Elizabeth loved life.
 She shunned negativity.
 She tried to see the good in everyone and encouraged those around her to do the same.”